Concerto for Double String Orchestra (Tippett): Background

 Like other works of the composer's early maturity such as the First Piano Sonata and the First String Quartet, the Concerto is characterized by rhythmic energy and a direct melodic appeal.
 Representing both a meeting point for many of his early influences and a release for the catalytic experiences that defined the decade after leaving London and the Royal College of Music, the Concerto was an experiment in multiplicities, where the diversity of the thematic material (invented and imported) became synthesized through the timbral unity of the ensemble—two ensembles in fact, a further manifestation of the opposition and divisions contributing to the work’s multi-dimensionality.

 Tippett identified the polyrhythms and Northumbrian elements in the piece as coming from the influence of Jeffrey Mark, who he had met while at the RCM.
 The piece is dedicated to Mark, and Tippett also produced a portrait of Mark in the second variation of the Fantasia on a Theme of Handel: "for war traumatised Jeffrey Mark a jangling explosion of octaves".

 As in the 1941 oratorio A Child of Our Time and the Symphony No. 3 of 1973, Tippett's humanitarian concerns are clearly evidenced in his use of melodies deriving from, and referring to, folk and popular musical sources.

-Tippett completed the score on June 6, 1939 and it was premiered April 21, 1940.
+Tippett completed the score on June 6, 1939, and it was premiered on April 21, 1940.

-Musical Influences
+Musical influences

-The influence of Bartok and Stravinsky can be shown, as well as that of the 17th century English Madrigal School.
-From these, and from folk-song, Tippett derives his distinctive and personal technique of 'additive rhythm'.
+The influence of Bartok and Stravinsky can be shown, as well as that of the 17th-century English Madrigal School.
+From these, and folk-song, Tippett derives his distinctive and personal technique of 'additive rhythm'.
 This has been described as 'a kind of rhythm the effect of which is determined by an accumulation of irregular, unpredictable accents in the music'.
 The composer David Matthews describes the effect thus: "[I]t is the rhythmic freedom of the music, its joyful liberation from orthodox notions of stress and phrase length, that contributes so much to its vitality".